 Artificial substrate construction.
-In this study, 9 artificial substrate modules were set on the sea bottom, approximately 7-8 m depth (Figure 2).
-Sheehy (1986) stated that one of the major roles of artificial substrate placement in the water is to create new habitats similar to natural reefs to be inhabited by target species.
+In this study, 9 artificial substrate modules were set on the sea bottom, approximately 7-8 m depth.
+Sheehy (1986) stated that one of the major roles of artificial substrate placement in the water is to create new habitats similar to artificial reefs to be inhabited by target species.
 The use of artificial substrate as coral new habitat had been conducted in Singaporean waters in order to restore the coral reefs (Ng & Chou 2017).
-Each module consists of 10 concrete blocks made of mixture of padi husk, sand, and cement.
+Each modul consists of 10 concrete blocks made of mixture of padi husk, sand, and cement.
 The block frames were made of bamboo.
 The use of bamboo in concrete construction has been done before as mentioned in Glenn (1950) and Mehra & Ghosh (1965).
 One of the properties that would make bamboo a good substitute to steel in reinforced concrete is its strength (Varma 2017).
 The block had a dimension of 100 cm length, 15 cm width, and 15 cm height.
 The blocks were set in such a manner to yield a module.
 Each module is estimated to have an area of 4.5 m2.
 These 9 modules were placed since June 2014.
-Sample collections were carried out in July 2019 (after 5 years of deployment).
-The period of 5 years is determined because the massive coral growth is slow.
-This duration is considered enough to see whether there is Faviidae coral capable of adhering and growing on the artificial substrate.
+Sample collections were carried out in July 2019 (after 5 years of